Physics-informed, Generative Adversarial Design of Funicular Shells: Materials and methods

-For the FEA, the shells were assumed to have thickness $h = 0.1~{m}$ and be made of concrete with Young modulus $E = 3.0\times10^{10}~{GPa}$, a Poisson's ratio $\nu=0.2$ and density $\rho=2500~{kg/m^3}$.
+For the FEA, the shells were assumed to have thickness $h = 0.1~{m}$ and be made of a linear elastic material with Young modulus $E = 30~{GPa}$, a Poisson's ratio $\nu=0.2$ and density $\rho=2500~{kg/m^3}$.
+This hypothesis in no way invalidates the method for designing shells made from materials such as 3D-printed concrete.
+Like the more widely used methods for finding laminar shapes---such as the strut-and-tie method \cite{schlaich91}, the stress-fields method \cite{muttoni96} or the thrust network analysis \cite{block07}---this assumption of linearity is supported by the lower bound theorem in structural analysis.
 The geometries were discretized using a quad-dominated mesh composed of S4R and/or S3R elements, depending on the case.
 Multiple mesh convergence studies allowed the choice of an appropriate approximate global element size of 0.25 m, resulting in mesh densities comparable to those shown in Fig. \ref{fig:mesh}.
 Assuming isotropic material behaviour and isothermal conditions, a linear static analysis was performed under uniform self-weight loading, with gravitational acceleration $g = 9.81~{m/s^2}$, and fixed boundary conditions applied to the nodes at the extremities in contact with the ground (Figs. \ref{fig_bc1} and \ref{fig_bc2}).
 At the last time stage, the following variables were extracted: the nodal coordinates $x$, $y$ and $z$; the element area ${d}s$ and volume ${d}v$; the membrane factor $m_{{f}}$, the vertical load $f_z$, the membrane and flexural strain tensors, $\boldsymbol{\varepsilon}^m$ and $\boldsymbol{\varepsilon}^f$; the stress resultants $\boldsymbol{{F}}$ and bending moments $\boldsymbol{{M}}$; and finally, the membrane $\mathcal{W}_{\text{memb}}$, flexural $\mathcal{W}_{\text{flex}}$ and external work $\mathcal{W}_{\text{ext}}$.